 Congratulations to Master of Nursing students Angela Adams, Rebecca Brown, Jessica Garcia, and Amanda Penner; all recipients of the Michaelson Geriatric Endowed Scholarship for AY 2020-21.

-Angela Adams, R.N., B.S.N., chose OHSU's Master's in Nursing Education program because of the option to have a secondary emphasis in Gerontology.
-As a nurse educator, one of her goals is to help the novice nurse value and appreciate the complexity of the geriatric patient through a holistic approach which honors the person, as well as the medical history of the patient.
+Angela Adams, RN, B.S.N., chose OHSU's Master's in Nursing Education program because of the option to have a secondary emphasis in Gerontology.
+As a nurse educator, one of her goals is to help the novice nurse value and appreciate the complexity of the geriatric patient through a holistic approach that honors the person, as well as the medical history of the patient.

 Rebecca Brown understands that the number of adults over 65 is expected to nearly double in the next forty years and that this population faces unique challenges.
-Consequently, there has never been a greater need for geriatric specific education.
-With her MNE degree she plans to incorporate gerontological coursework with a focus on capturing the complex health history of older adults, and advocate for the older adult population.
+Consequently, there has never been a greater need for geriatric-specific education.
+With her MNE degree, she plans to incorporate gerontological coursework with a focus on capturing the complex health history of older adults and advocating for the older adult population.

-In support of Jessica’s application, Dr. Deborah Messecar wrote, “As the program director for the MNE program I am continually impressed with Jessie and her commitment to prepare her future students with the enhanced knowledge needed to address the complex health care needs of older adults”.
+In support of Jessica’s application, Dr. Deborah Messecar wrote, “As the program director for the MNE program I am continually impressed with Jessie and her commitment to preparing her future students with the enhanced knowledge needed to address the complex health care needs of older adults."